microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 | **Lycanthropes** | +1 DEX, +1 to Guile skill | **Slaan** | +2 MIND, +1 DEX, -1 to STR |

 ## Classes

+Classes define your character's way of life.
+Your characters' class helps shape their combat style and methods of overcoming various obstacles.
+Your class provides a pathway, granting special powers and features to your character.

 **Fighters** wear and use any kind of armor, shield, and weapon.
 They gain a +3 bonus to Physical and add +1 to all attack and damage rolls.
 This increases by +1 at 5th level and every five levels onward.
 Fighters gain the Cleave ability at level 5.
 If the Fighter's melee attack drops or slays a foe, the fighter is granted one additional attack against another opponent in range that round.
 This ability can compound, meaning if one swing kills the second foe, the Fighter can continue to attack until he/she either misses or doesn't kill the foe with the attack.